 But Brian doesn't have time to schedule every conference, meeting, or product demonstration he attends and make the necessary travel arrangements.
 The logistics of syncing schedules, purchasing airline tickets, and booking hotel rooms would take up too much of his day.
 Unfortunately, because his startup is, well, a start up, he also doesn't have the funds to hire a full-time assistant to make these arrangements for him.

 Fortunately, BPO is here to save Brian's day!
-He simply outsources these generalized business tasks to a trusted vendor and enjoys the freedom and productivity it affords him.
+He simply outsources these general work tasks to a trusted vendor and enjoys the freedom and productivity it affords him.

 Lastly, BPO can be used in the insurance industry as well.
 Think about all the applications that insurance professionals must process, claims that have to be analyzed and evaluated, and every other important (but monotonous) task that needs doing on a regular basis.
 Once again, these activities are perfect for outsourcing.